Why Time Off Often Does Not Resolve Burnout in High-Responsibility Roles

 When rest is not enough

-For many professionals in high-responsibility roles, the most confusing aspect of burnout is not the fatigue itself, but the realization that stepping away does not restore a sense of steadiness or alignment.
-The work can still be done, yet the internal cost feels unchanged.
+For many professionals in high-responsibility roles, the most confusing part of burnout is realizing that stepping away does not necessarily restore a sense of steadiness.
+The work may still be possible, but the internal cost remains too high.

 Frequently Asked Questions